rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### The Easy Way

-The easiest way to get a development environment ready to hack is to use the "Rails development box":https://github.com/rails/rails-dev-box.
+The easiest way to get a development environment ready to hack is to use the [Rails development box](https://github.com/rails/rails-dev-box).

 ### The Hard Way

 #### Install Git

 Ruby on Rails uses Git for source code control.
-The "Git homepage":http://git-scm.com/ has installation instructions.
+The [Git homepage](http://git-scm.com/) has installation instructions.
 There are a variety of resources on the net that will help you get familiar with Git:

-* "Everyday Git":http://schacon.github.com/git/everyday.html will teach you just enough about Git to get by.
+* [Everyday Git](http://schacon.github.com/git/everyday.html) will teach you just enough about Git to get by.
-* The "PeepCode screencast":https://peepcode.com/products/git on Git ($9) is easier to follow.
+* The [PeepCode screencast](https://peepcode.com/products/git) on Git ($9) is easier to follow.
-* "GitHub":http://help.github.com offers links to a variety of Git resources.
+* [GitHub](http://help.github.com) offers links to a variety of Git resources.
-* "Pro Git":http://git-scm.com/book is an entire book about Git with a Creative Commons license.
+* [Pro Git](http://git-scm.com/book) is an entire book about Git with a Creative Commons license.

 #### Clone the Ruby on Rails Repository